tonytech83/Algorithms-with-Python/README.md

 <br/>

 <h5 align="center">
-In this repository you can find solutions for tasks from the Algotithms course with Python of the SoftUni University software academy.
+In this repository you can find solutions for tasks from the open course Algotithms with Python part of the SoftUni University software academy.
 </h5>

 <br/>